up-in-the-clouds/telar-khipu/TEMPLATE_SETUP.md

 3. Update project settings in **Project Setup** tab (keep only the `key` and `value` columns)
 4. Add your objects to **Objects** tab
 5. Add your glossary terms to **Glossary** tab
-6. Fill in story steps for each chapter
+6. Fill in story steps for each story
 7. You can delete the "example" column once you're comfortable with the format

 ---